Peer to peer (P2P) lending platforms help connect everyday borrowers with investors without getting the banks involved.

 How does P2P investing work?

-Conversely, some P2P lenders let you loan out larger amounts to an individual borrower or put up the entire amount for a single loan if you think you can get a larger return on investment that way.
+Some P2P lenders will let you loan out larger amounts to an individual borrower or put up the entire amount for a single loan if you think you can get a larger return on investment that way.

-- Streamlined.
+- Streamlined process.
 Many P2P sites have made it very simple to invest by handling the paperwork, legal documentation and credit records as well as automated monitoring of loans in your portfolio.

 - No return.
 Despite the advertised interest rate, there is no guarantee that you will actually get any return on your investment.

-- Credit ratings are inconsistent.
+- Inconsistent credit ratings.
 The credit ratings given by the P2P operator to loans may be misleading because there's no standard across operators or external rating agencies.
-You should check how they assess ratings.

 It's important to remember that although peer to peer operators are required to follow certain rules to better protect customers, there's never a guarantee that your money is safe.

-Know what you are investing in, and read the product disclosure statement (PDS) and Financial Services Guide (FSG) first where relevant.
-Look for information about:
+- Understand the investment: Read the product disclosure statement (PDS) and Financial Services Guide (FSG) first where relevant.

 - Security: Look at the loan's security status and determine if it is unsecured or secured.